TalosSources/path_tracing/readme.md

  * specular refractions
  * the combining of the two via fresnel equations
  * semi-specular surfaces
- * spheres and planes primitives
+ * spheres, planes and rectangle primitives

 Hopefully, more features can be added later. (see roadmap.md)